Patrick-Jasper/engr-pjmv/README.md

 - My favorite movie is both 'Moon' and 'Mr. Holmes'
 - My favorite food is sisig with mayonnaise
 - I have also had interests in video and audio editing, with my preferred editing software being the defunct Hitfilm Express.

+Finally, I have included contact details like my Gmail, LinkedIn, Facebook, and even my mailing address.

+To conclude, if it is not clear in the beginning, I would like to inform that his website is for the partial fulfilment of the requirements for the Mini-Project for CMSC 207, which is a course for my Diploma in Computer Science which I am enrolled to in the University of the Philippines Open University.